Assertion Reason MCQs of Admission of Partner Class 12

 Assertion (A): In certain cases, the premium for goodwill paid by the incoming partner is not recorded in the books of accounts.

-Reason (R): Sometimes, the income partner pays his share of goodwill privately to the sacrificing partners, outside the business.
+Reason (R): Sometimes, the incoming partner pays his share of goodwill privately to the sacrificing partners, outside the business.

 Alternatives: